 D&O claims directly related to the pandemic to date have not been as significant as many feared.
-For example, more than 60 securities class actions have been filed relating to the pandemic (depending on how one defines a COVID-19-related case), but very few of these cases have survived a motion to dismiss.
-The alleged misrepresentations in those suits generally fall into four categories: (i) statements relating to the company's ability to produce COVID-related vaccines, therapies, testing materials, safety equipment, etc. (i.e., disclosures about how the company may profit from the pandemic); (ii) statements relating to the impact of the virus on the company's financial performance, business operations, prospects or risk profile; (iii) statements relating to the company's receipt or use of federal funds or loans in connection with COVID-19 related programs; and (iv) statements relating to the likely continuation of the company's initial increase in business as a result of the pandemic.
+For example, more than 60 securities class actions have been filed relating to the pandemic (depending on how one defines a COVID-19-related case).
+Relatively few of these cases have had motion to dismiss rulings, although a higher than normal percentage of those rulings dismissed the case.
+The one exception is securities class actions involving vaccine development companies, which typically have survived a motion to dismiss.
+The alleged misrepresentations in COVIDrelated suits generally fall into four categories: (i) statements relating to the company's ability to produce COVID-related vaccines, therapies, testing materials, safety equipment, etc. (i.e., disclosures about how the company may profit from the pandemic); (ii) statements relating to the impact of the virus on the company's financial performance, business operations, prospects or risk profile; (iii) statements relating to the company's receipt or use of federal funds or loans in connection with COVID-19 related programs; and (iv) statements relating to the likely continuation of the company's initial increase in business as a result of the pandemic.
 Even fewer derivative suits have been filed, which typically are in tandem with a related securities class action.
 Interestingly, the SEC has been particularly active in this context, commencing numerous investigations and enforcement proceedings.